kngeno/stdm-configurations/README.md

 	7. Follow the STDM Getting Started Tutorial https://www.stdm.gltn.net/docs/1_7/#t=Getting_Started.htm

-STDM report templates can be installed by:
+B. STDM report templates can be installed by:

 1. Copy/move the custom STDM report template to the STDM base directory **.stdm** into the reports>templates directory i.e. **.stdm/reports/templates/_Certificate of Parcel Ownership Sample.sdt_**

 ### License

-The STDM - configurations and report templates are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 (GPL v3) as published by the Free Software Foundation.
+The STDM data profiles and report templates are free resources; adapting the same license as the STDM tool hence you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 (GPL v3) as published by the Free Software Foundation.
 The full GNU General Public License is available in LICENSE.txt or [here](http://www.gnu.org/licenses/gpl-3.0.html).